vorticalbox/Pymark/README.md

 # Pymark

 Pymark is a simple benchmark that uses pools and Pythagoras Theorem to give an idea of CPU speed.
 It returns a time in seconds for each thread count used.

+You can use this as an example of how to use pools.

 ## Installation